← Tutorial

 Connect the board

 Plug in a supported STM32 board over USB.
-Block Designer targets the F4 / L4 / H7 families and probes the attached chip directly, so it knows exactly what's connected.
+Block Designer targets the F4 family and probes the attached chip directly, so it knows exactly what's connected.

 Program it